How to get the trendy ’80s eye makeup styles

-Adapted from an article by Jerie Jayne, Herald and Review (Decatur, Illinois) September 19, 1980
+From an article by Jerie Jayne, Herald & Review (Decatur, Illinois) Sept 19, 1980

 The new look in eyeshadow is the way it is being applied.

 Use three colors of eyeshadow.
 Blend each vertically in a fan shape.

 Starting with the inside of the eyelid nearest the nose with dark color, apply with an upward motion.
 Next, apply a light highlighter and then a darker color again.

 “Whether you use a cream or powder depends on what you want to do,” says Ida Stewart, vice president of Estee Lauder Inc., a worldwide perfume and cosmetic company.
 “Creams blend better and more brilliant in color.
 Powders are more subtle.”